The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 • Splash cold water on your face.

-• Apply a cold washcloth to the face.
+• Apply a cold washcloth to your face.

 • End your shower with 60 seconds of cold water.